Boerhaave syndrome refers to an oesophageal rupture secondary to forceful vomiting and retching.

 It tends to be more prevalent in males, with alcoholism a risk factor.
-The estimated incidence is at ~ 1:6000 patients.
+The estimated incidence is ~ 1:6000.

-They are often associated with the clinical triad of vomiting, chest pain and subcutaneous emphysema (also called Mackler's triad).
+They are often associated with the clinical triad of vomiting, chest pain and subcutaneous emphysema (Mackler's triad).
 Other symptoms include epigastric pain, back pain, dyspnoea and shock.
 This condition was universally fatal before the age of surgery.

-It is thought occur due to a forceful ejection of gastric contents in an unrelaxed oesophagus against a closed glottis.
-The tears are vertically oriented, 1-4 cm's in length.
-Approximately 90% occur along the left posterolateral wall (left diapgragmatic crus) of the distal oesophagus, 3-6cm above the esophageal hiatus of the diaphragm 10.
+It is thought to occur due to a forceful ejection of gastric contents in an unrelaxed oesophagus against a closed glottis.
+The tears are vertically oriented, 1-4 cm in length.
+Approximately 90% occur along the left posterolateral wall of the distal oesophagus, 3-6cm above the esophageal hiatus of the diaphragm 10.

-Features reported on unenhanced CT scans include the presence intramural haematoma with a typical localisation and periesophageal air collections indicating esophageal perforation 2.
-Post contrast CT imaging may show direct contrast leakage/tracts and oesphageal wall thickening.
+Features reported on unenhanced CT scans include the presence intramural haematoma with a typical localisation and peri-oesophageal air collections indicating oesophageal perforation 2.
+Post contrast CT imaging may show direct contrast leakage/tracts and oesophageal wall thickening.